fomightez/general_scripted_plotting/README.md

 ## plot_panel_bar_plots_with_fit.py
 > plots a ratio of expression values across chromosomes or scaffolds of a genome to highlight regions of deviation characteristic of aneuploidy or segmental duplication/deletion.

-A Python script to plot panels of bar graphs with curves fit to the data..
+A Python script to plot panels of bar graphs with curves fit to the data.
 It uses lists of lists of x & y data.
-Each set of x & y is plotted to a subplot.
+Each set of x & y values is plotted to a subplot.
 This script is my 'hacky' casting of the histogram-generating (actually kernel density estimate curve plot-generating) code of [joypy](https://github.com/sbebo/joypy) as a less automated, fully-customizable plotter of panels of bar graphs with curves fit to the data.
-(Also vaguely reminiscent of [Seaborn's example of Overlapping densities (‘joy plot’)](https://seaborn.pydata.org/examples/kde_joyplot.html).)
+(Also vaguely reminiscent of [Seaborn's example of Overlapping densities (‘joy plot’)](https://seaborn.pydata.org/examples/kde_joyplot.html), and [horizontal violin plots that feature 'stacks'](https://seaborn.pydata.org/generated/seaborn.violinplot.html), but where one-sided and set up so can compare more than one.)
 Originally written to be part of a mini-pipeline, [`shepherds_read_starts_at_start_of_origins_thru_to_plotting.py`](https://github.com/fomightez/mini-pipelines), where I plot read starts at the start of origin promoters mined by [`plot_coverage_and_starts.py`]()  Thus, it was written in a manner to make the core function easily imported elsewhere so that the "data" hard coded in the example can be replaced by real data.
 Stylistically, it seems others have called this a 'panel of bar charts', see [here](http://support.sas.com/documentation/cdl/en/grstatproc/62603/HTML/default/viewer.htm#a003241944.htm) and so my description/name is an effort to acknowledge that.

 INSERT EXAMPLE COMMAND AND RESULTING PLOT HERE.